 Chipped, Cracked, or Broken Teeth

-Your teeth can be damaged in many ways.
+Your teeth can become damaged in many ways.
 Perhaps you were in a car accident or suffered some other trauma.
 Perhaps you used your teeth as tools, such as bottle openers or pliers.
 Perhaps you have a bad bite that subjected your teeth to extreme force.
-No matter the cause, your damaged teeth can be restored in many ways.
+No matter the cause, reconstructive dentistry can restore your damaged teeth in many ways.

-Chipped teeth can be corrected with dental bonding or porcelain veneers.
+Dental bonding or porcelain veneers can correct chipped teeth.
 Cracked or broken teeth that have become seriously weakened likely need dental crowns to protect and strengthen them.

 If you have not taken proper care of your teeth, decay may have attacked many of your teeth, which can weaken them and lead to infections in the tooth pulp.

 If your teeth have significant decay, porcelain inlays and onlays are often recommended over other filling options because they can add strength.
-If decay is even more severe, you may need an endodontic treatment (also called a root canal), and then a dental crown will be used to strengthen and protect your teeth.
-In some cases of severe decay, it might be recommended that you have the tooth removed.
+If decay is even more severe, you may need an endodontic treatment (also called a root canal), and then a dental crown will strengthen and protect your teeth.
+In some cases of severe decay, we might recommend that you have the tooth removed.

 If you have lost one or more teeth, there are many good tooth replacement options.
-We offer FOY® Dentures, The Denture Fountain of Youth®, which are designed to support your mouth in the same way your natural teeth do, offering a much better fit and far more comfort than traditional dentures.
+We offer FOY® Dentures, The Denture Fountain of Youth®, which support your mouth in the same way your natural teeth do, offering a much better fit and far more comfortable than traditional dentures.
 If you have lost only one tooth with two good teeth on either side, a dental bridge is a good replacement option.

-However, the best tooth replacement option is dental implants.
-Dental implants are structured like your natural teeth, and they look and function just like natural teeth.
+However, the best tooth-replacement option is dental implants.
+Dental implants have structures just like your natural teeth, and they look and function just like natural teeth.
 They also require no special care and can let you eat all your favorite foods again.

 Bulimia Teeth Repair